What is a Personal Accountant? (15 Things Personal Accountants Do)

 Who is an Accountant

-This is a person who has accounting training (and most likely a college degree) and can handle bookkeeping duties.
+This is a person who has accounting training.
+Most likely they have a college degree.
+They can handle bookkeeping duties.

-An accountant can provide tax advice as well as prepare tax returns.
+They can also give tax advice and prepare tax returns.

 Who is a Public Accountant?